-- bereq.url.basename Same as req.url.basename, except for use between Fastly and your origin servers. - bereq.url.dirname Same as req.url.dirname, except for use between Fastly and your origin servers. - bereq.url.qs The query string portion of bereq.url. - bereq.url The URL sent to the backend. - beresp.backend.ip The IP of the backend this response was fetched from (backported from Varnish 3). - beresp.backend.name The name of the backend this response was fetched from (backported from Varnish 3). - beresp.backend.port The port of the backend this response was fetched from (backported from Varnish 3). - beresp.grace Defines how long an object can remain overdue and still have Varnish consider it for grace mode. - beresp.hipaa Specifies that content not be cached in non-volatile memory to help customers meet HIPAA security requirements. - beresp.pci Specifies that content be cached in a manner that satisfies PCI DSS requirements. - client.ip The IP address of the client making the request. - client.port Returns the remote client port. - client.requests Tracks the number of requests received by Varnish over a persistent connection. - client.socket.pace Ceiling rate in kilobytes per second for bytes sent to the client.
+- backend.socket.congestion\algorithm TCP congestion control algorithm for the backend connection. - backend.socket.cwnd TCP congestion window size of the backend connection. - beregurl.basename Same as req.url.basename, except for use between Fastly and your origin servers. - bereq.url.dirname Same as req.url.dirname, except for use between Fastly and your origin servers. - bereq.url.qs The query string portion of [bereq.url]. - bereq.url The URL sent to the backend. - beresp.backend.ip The IP of the backend this response was fetched from (backported from Varnish 3). - beresp.backend.name The name of the backend this response was fetched from (backported from Varnish 3). - beresp.backend.port The port of the backend this response was fetched from (backported from Varnish 3). - beresp.grace Defines how long an object can remain overdue and still have Varnish consider it for grace mode. - beresp.hipaa Specifies that content not be cached in non-volatile memory to help customers meet HIPAA security requirements. - beresp.pci Specifies that content be cached in a manner that satisfies PCI DSS requirements. - client.ip The IP address of the client making the request.

-- fastly.error Contains the error code raised by the last function, otherwise not set. - req.backend.healthy Whether or not this backend, or recursively any of the backends under this director, is considered healthy. - req.backend.is cluster True if this backend, or recursively any of the backends under this director, is a cluster backend. - req.backend.is origin True if this backend, or recursively any of the backends under this director, is not a shield backend. - req.backend.is shield True if this backend, or recursively any of the backends under this director, is a shield backend. - req.backend The backend to use to service the request. - req.body.base64 Same as req.body, except the request body is encoded in Base64, which handles null characters and allows representation of binary bodies. - req.body The request body. - req.grace Defines how long an object can remain overdue and still have Varnish consider it for grace mode. - req.http.host The full host name, without the path or query parameters. - req.is ipv6 Indicates whether the request was made using IPv6 or not. - req.restarts Counts the number of times the VCL has been restarted. - req.url.basename The file name specified in a URL. - req.url.dirname The directories specified in a URL. - req.url.ext The file extension specified in a URL. - req.url.path The full path, without any query parameters. - req.url.qs The query string portion of [req.url]. - req.url The full path, including query parameters. - stale.exists Specifies if a given object has stale content in cache.
+- client.port Returns the remote client port. - client.requests Tracks the number of requests received by Varnish over a persistent connection. - client.socket.pace Ceiling rate in kilobytes per second for bytes sent to the client. - fastly.error Contains the error code raised by the last function, otherwise not set. - fastly.ff.visits this pop this service How many times the request has already been to this POP for this service. - fastly.ff.visits\this\service The number of prior visits made on behalf of this service regardless of POP. - req.backend.healthy Whether or not this backend, or recursively any of the backends under this director, is considered healthy. - req.backend.is\cluster True if this backend, or recursively any of the backends under this director, is a cluster backend - req.backend.is\origin True if this backend, or recursively any of the backends under this director, is not a shield backend. - req.backend.is shield True if this backend, or recursively any of the backends under this director, is a shield backend. - req.backend The backend to use to service the request. - req.body.base64 Same as req.body, except the request body is encoded in Base64, which handles null characters and allows representation of binary bodies. - req.body The request body. - req.grace Defines how long an object can remain overdue and still have Varnish consider it for grace mode. - req.http.host The full host name, without the path or query parameters. - req.is\ipv6 Indicates whether the request was made using IPv6 or not. - reg.restarts Counts the number of times the VCL has been restarted. - req.url.basename The file name specified in a URL. - req.url.dirname The directories specified in a URL. - req.url.ext The file extension specified in a URL. - req.url.path The full path, without any query parameters. - req.url.qs The query string portion of req.url. - req.url The full path, including query parameters. - stale.exists Specifies if a given object has stale content in cache.